 A private bridge over the creek signals the other significant ledge.
 We were able to stop easily above it, but the situation was not ideal for getting out of our boats.
-I was able to grab an eddy under some limbs on the right and scouted while Matt hung tight.
+I was able to grab an eddy under some limbs on the right and scouted.
 Walking along the bank was easy and I was able to pick out the line.
-If the flows were higher I might plan on just running the drop without a scout.
-For that reason I will note here the beta I relayed to Matt, which was this:
+If the flows were higher I might plan on just running the drop without a scout, the line is to

 "Run the easy lead in center, then go off the horizon line just left of center with a right stroke.
 Error to the left".

 While easily avoided with the above beta, the right side of the river does push into a rock that would be painful to collide with.
 If you are too far left you risk a piton.
 It's easy to keep your nose up off the 5' ledge, but if you were to really whiff it appeared possible to get stuck in the left side of the hole which would not be enjoyable as it might be a bit of a pothole.
 A class IV move, but missing the line would not feel class IV.

 Moving downstream it was smooth sailing, lots of read n' run and while the whitewater was easy it moved along quickly and semi-blind corners kept our attention (again, there were eddies where we needed them).